-Permeable paving is recognised as an integral part of Water Sensitive Urban Design (WSUD), and is increasingly being employed as a powerful tool in complying with various town planning requirements for permeability, tree protection, and WSUD compliance.
+Permeable paving, also known as porous paving, is recognised as an integral part of Water Sensitive Urban Design (WSUD), and is increasingly being employed as a powerful tool in complying with various town planning requirements for permeability, tree protection, and WSUD compliance.

 But what sort of permeable paving could you use?
 And do you know that you don’t have to use traditional pavers?
 The most important feature of the pavement is that water drains through it – the rest is up to you.